Skip to content

 4. Update documentation after the enforcement layer exists, not before.

-Do not add new blocking policy directly to .claude/scripts/pre-commit-validation.sh.
+Do not add new blocking policy directly to scripts/dev/pre-commit-validation.sh.

 API Compatibility Rule Index